Daniyal45/react-catalog-view/README.md

 ClassName | Description
 ---- | ----
-react-table-lite-container | For parent container. react-table-lite-header    | For table header. rtl-table-search-form      | For search field. rtl-table-download-btn-css | For CSV download button. rtl-action-btn-container   | For action button container. rtl-action-btn-delete-btn  | For delete action button. rtl-action-btn-edit-btn    | For edit action button. rtl-action-btn-view-btn    | For view action button.
+rcv-container-custom | For parent container rcv-object-sm-custom <br/> @media(max-width: 575px) | For container of small cards rcv-object-md-custom <br/> @media(max-width: 575px) | For container of medium cards rcv-object-lg-custom <br/> @media(max-width: 575px) | For container of large cards rcv-catalog-card-custom | For customizing card rcv-product-image-container-custom | For product image container rcv-product-image-container-custom>img | For product image rcv-product-text-custom | For product text rcv-product-name-custom | For product name rcv-product-description-custom | For product description rcv-original-price-custom | For original price text rcv-discount-price-custom | For discount price text rcv-btn-one-custom | For button one rcv-btn-two-custom | For button two

 ### Support:
 For support contact: adnanali17official@gmail.com, daniyal_09.2005@hotmail.com